Gothic Grandma LLC

 - Readers — experience Living Worlds through GLYPH, interacting via natural language

-- Researchers — run experiments and export data via PYTHIA without touching code
+- Researchers — will run experiments and export data via PYTHIA without touching code (in development)

-- Creative directors — author worlds through CODEX using semantics and description
+- Creative directors — will author worlds through GRIM using semantics and description (in development)

 - System engineers — build the perceptual, behavioral, and physical systems that power everything via CYPHER and CLIO